geefr/beatsaber-linux-goodies/README.md

 # Bugs/Support
 If you're having issues on Linux it's probably best if you don't pester the BeatDrop/ModAssistant/Mod devs directly for now.
-Raising a ticket here or on my BeatDrop fork is probably a better plan, and will keep the Linux-specific hacks in one place.
+Raising a ticket here is probably a better plan, and will keep the Linux-specific hacks in one place.